dublado/csabapalfi.github.io/_posts/2013-12-17-inspigram.md

 ---
-title: "inspigram - my Hotels.com hackathon entry with node.js"
+title: "inspigram - my Hotels.com hackathon entry"
 layout: post
 summary: "inspigram - my Hotels.com hackathon entry with node.js, Flickr and Google Maps API"
 ---

 Hotels.com held it's first 24 hour hackathon last December where 19 teams got together and hacked on their ideas.
 It was a great event and we had a lot fun.
 I also entered and got second most votes (along with 3 other teams :).